Montana leaders respond to State of the Union address

 “Montanans deserved to hear a lot more from President Biden at the State of the Union, but unfortunately this is exactly what we have come to expect,” he said.
 “He did everything but admit our country is worse off than it was before he took office.
 And the things he did admit were worse, he blamed on other people.
 Leadership matters, Mr. President.
 The issues Montanans are facing are fixable – but we need the President to listen to and be willing to work with us, rather than cast half the country aside as political opponents.”

-In 2022, Republican Rep. Matt Rosendale – then Montana’s only U.S. House member – didn’t attend the speech, as he objected to a requirement established by the Democratic leadership that lawmakers get a COVID test to enter.
-This year, the GOP majority has eliminated those COVID protocols, and Rosendale – now representing the state’s eastern congressional district – was in attendance.
+In 2022, Republican Rep. Matt Rosendale — then Montana’s only U.S. House member — didn’t attend the speech, as he objected to a requirement established by the Democratic leadership that lawmakers get a COVID-19 test to enter.
+This year, the GOP majority has eliminated those COVID-19 protocols, and Rosendale — now representing the state’s eastern congressional district – was in attendance.

 Gov. Greg Gianforte, a Republican, also released a statement in response to Biden’s address.